2 Down the Wrong Path: Weight Stigma and Discrimination

 Not perfect either.
 The BMI takes height into account but does not include information about amount of bones, muscles and fat.
 We all have read about the 6-foot basketball player who is according to his BMI obese and supposedly at high risk for disease.
 In reality he just happens to have large muscles.

-When we use the BMI we need to keep in mind that the BMI is purely a risk measure for weight related diseases and needs to be used correctly.
-The BMI is not for people with a large musle mass, for young children, seniors, very short and very tall individuals.
-For everybody else the BMI is a reasonable good tool if we apply it correctly: Screening for disease risk, prompting an exploration of physical health and lifestyle if the BMI is too high.
+When we use the BMI we need to keep in mind that the BMI is purely a risk measure for weight-related diseases and needs to be used correctly.
+The BMI is not for people with a large muscle mass, for young children, seniors, very short and very tall individuals.
+For everybody else the BMI is a reasonable good tool if we apply it correctly: Screening for disease risk and prompting an exploration of physical health and lifestyle if the BMI is too high.

 The third way to determine a healthy weight is to combine BMI with waist circumference because this gives us an idea how much central fat somebody is carrying.
-As you learned in the chapter before central, especially visceral fat, is by itself a risk factor for chronic diseases.
+As you have learned in the chapter before central, especially visceral fat, is by itself a risk factor for chronic diseases.
+Using a measuring tape we can gauge the abdominal fat mas.

 The fourth approach is to determine the fat mass.
 This is the most precise indicator but difficult to determine in a physician’s office or at home.
-Determining fat mass will require either exensive equipment such as DEXA or a skilled person measuring skinfold thickness using a caliper.
+Determining fat mass will require either extensive equipment such as DEXA or a skilled person measuring skinfold thickness using a caliper.
+Recently, smart watches determining body fat might get us a step closer to using body fat instead of BMI.
+The measurements a re fairly accurate to gauge a person’s body fat, especially over time.
+For scientific purposes the watches are not accurate enough.

 For all measurements you will find formulas to determine a healthy target weight.
-But, this precise healthy or optimal weight is contentiously discussed.
-That is why it is often recommended to combine body weight or BMI with body composition, body fat distribution (waist circumference or waist to hip ratio), and biological markers for any developing weight-related diseases.
+But, this seemingly precise healthy or optimal weight is contentiously discussed.
+That is why it is often recommended to combine anthropometric measurements with biological markers for any developing weight-related diseases.

 Here is another problem.
 The formulas for healthy weight were modelled based on population data.
 Scientists tracked weight and weight related health outcomes for large populations.
 Then the scientists calculated the average weight, BMI, waist-circumference or fat percentage range with the lowest weight-related disease risk.
 In the case of the BMI this would be between 18.5 and 24.9.